PennyLaneAI/pennylane/doc/tutorials/New_Users.rst

 Pennylane QuickStart
 =====================

-These step-by-step tutorials familiarize the user with the basics of PennyLane.
-You will be more confident to implement your own interesting problems in PennyLane after you are done with this QuickStart!
+These step-by-step tutorials provided a gentle introduction to the basics of PennyLane.
+Once you have worked your way through the QuickStart tutorials, you will be ready to implement your own interesting QML problems in PennyLane!

 ..
 Add the location of your Jupyter notebook below!